Student Hardship Appeal

 For students at Reading, this crisis is far from over.

 Today's students rely on paid work to make ends meet.
 But since the start of the pandemic those vital part time job opportunities have simply disappeared.
 Paying the rent and finding money for essentials is now so much harder.

 And for some, that challenge is far greater because their family circumstances are heavily impacted by the ongoing pandemic.
 Their parents are now out of work too, so there is no family safety net.

 The final term in the academic year is always a challenging one for students.
 Exams are just around the corner and many students feel under pressure.
 We know its also a time of financial worry as student loans have often run out, just when they are needed the most.

 The Student Support Fund provides emergency grants to students in financial crisis; when they have run out of other options and dropping out of University is a very real possibility.

-Whilst social distancing restrictions remain in place, a good laptop and reliable broadband are more vital than ever.
+Whilst teaching remains mainly online, a good laptop and reliable broadband are more vital than ever.
 Yet we know that not all students can afford these essentials.
 There is a new Digital Support Fund to help the most disadvantaged students participate in online teaching and access resources, providing grants of up to £500.

 Reading students are talented resilient and resourceful, but they have already exhausted their back-up plans.

 - £2,000 will get a student in crisis back on their feet again